magento-hackathon/hackathon-casperjs/README.md

 The debugger can now be run by typing in the command `__run()` at the console after clicking the first link on the page.

+### Troubleshooting

+If you get this error

+    CasperError: Can't find module underscore

+you need to run

+    npm install

+which will install the required node underscore module.

 [casperjs]: http://casperjs.org
 [phantomjs]: http://phantomjs.org